esraashoor/RabbitsMatchupGame-project1/README.md

-# Game description
+# Memory Matching Cards game

-## Memory Matching Cards game
+## Game description

-the objective of the game is to match pairs of cards with the same color.
+the objective of the game is to match pairs of cards with the same illustration.

 ## live link